freenas/freenas-docs/userguide/sharing.rst

 :menuselection:`Services --> AFP`
 and make sure that the :guilabel:`Guest Access` box is checked.

-To create an AFP guest share, navigate :menuselection:`Sharing -> Apple (AFP) Shares` and click :guilabel:`Add Apple (AFP) Share`.
+To create an AFP guest share, navigate to :menuselection:`Sharing -> Apple (AFP) Shares` and click :guilabel:`Add Apple (AFP) Share`.